1 INTRODUCTION AND OVERVIEW

 Suspected or known data breach

-When an Academy employee or contractor become aware or suspects that there has been a data breach, they will notify their manager who will assess the risk, document the event and report in the first instance to the Executive Director, Corporate Strategy and Innovation.
+When an Academy employee or contractor become aware or suspects that there has been a data breach, they will notify their manager who will assess the risk, document the event and report in the first instance to the Director Business Operations.

-- the Academy’s Privacy Officer, who will include details of the suspected breach in a data breach register that will contain a brief description of the nature of the breach, how it occurred, the date of the breach, the date of discovery and the date of notification to the Academy (for an external breach);
+- include details of the suspected breach in a data breach register that will contain a brief description of the nature of the breach, how it occurred, the date of the breach, the date of discovery and the date of notification to the Academy (for an external breach);

 – stopping the unauthorised practice;